csorbakristof/ultetestervezo/app/prompting/specification.md

 }
 ```

+**Note**:
-**Note**: Slot positions use absolute grid coordinates, not relative coordinates within beds.
+- Slot positions use absolute grid coordinates, not relative coordinates within beds.
 This ensures consistent positioning regardless of bed location.
+- Planting periods are automatically calculated: startWeek = currentWeek when planted, endWeek = startWeek + plant.growthDuration
+- The system prevents overlapping plantings within the same slot to maintain realistic growing constraints
+- Plants are only visible in the garden view when the current week falls within their planting period (startWeek ≤ currentWeek ≤ endWeek)